Top 5 Best Identity Theft Protection Companies

 - Secure Max plan includes family coverage

-- All plans include $1 million identity theft insurance
+- $1 million in identity theft insurance

 - 30-day free trial